dasic002/wordle_game/README.md

 1) the first guess be __PLATE__, then __L__ and __E__ are indicated as exiting but being in the wrong place, the second guess would need to include both __L__ and __E__, so it could __not__ be something like _NERVE_ or _LOUSY_, but could be _LIKED_ or _LOVER_.
 2) Should the second guess in fact be __LIKED__, the letters __L__, __I__ and __E__ will be indicated as correctly guessed and need to be used in the same places for the following guess, something looking like __L I _ E _.__, which could be LIFER, LIMEN, LINEN, LINER, LIVED, LIVER just to name a few.

-The aim of this feature is to avoid the player trying completely different words in order to find other missing letters without the constraints of considering the words that the word of the day could be with the clues given.
+The aim of this feature is to avoid the player trying completely different words to find other missing letters without the constraints of considering the words that the word of the day could be with the clues given.
 For instance, without __Hard Mode__ the player's second guess could be __VIRUS__ (after 1st as __PLATE__), it doesn't include __L__ and __E__ that would have been highlighted from _PLATE_, but does include __V__, __I__ and __R__.

 From those 2 guesses, the player should be able to deduce that the word of the day is __LIVER__ on the third guess.

 __How might we create this?__
-If we were to implement this feature we could store the list output from the evaluation of previous guesses to use in a validation of input and comparing the previously correct guessed letter placement matching that in the new guess.
+If we were to implement this feature, we could store the list output from the evaluation of previous guesses to use in a validation of input and comparing the previously correct guessed letter placement matching that in the new guess.
 For letters existing in the selected word, the function evaluating guesses can output a dictionary of these letters, and the input validation checks that these letters are used in the latest input before it proceeds to evaluating for the game.